Difference Between OST and PST Files and How to Troubleshoot Them

 • Use OST for Exchange or IMAP accounts with offline sync.
 Use PST for POP3, personal backups, or archiving.
 Choose the right file type to prevent sync and access issues.

-• PST files are ideal for backup Outlook data and for migration purposes.
-As it is portable, unlike OST files which are encrypted with a specific Outlook profile.
+• PST files are ideal for backing up Outlook data and for migration purposes**, as they are** portable.
+This is unlike OST files**,** which are encrypted and tied to a specific Outlook profile.

 • Both OST and PST files have a maximum size limit of 50 GB in Outlook.
 Exceeding this can affect Outlook performance or cause corruption.
 Regularly archive or split oversize OST file.